matrix-org/matrix.org/CONTENT.md

 The matrix.org website is powered by [Zola](https://www.getzola.org/), a [static site generator](https://en.wikipedia.org/wiki/Static_site_generator).
 It ingests content in rather human-friendly formats, and turns it into the beautiful matrix.org website we all love.
 The format you need to use depends on the type of content you want to add.

 This documentation is about helping you create new content that the static site generator will accept.
 To get your content actually deploy on matrix.org, you need to be familiar with git, GitHub and Pull Requests.
-If that's not the case, we suggest either finding someone who is and can help, or dropping us a line in the [Matrix.org Website chat room](https://matrix.to/#/#matrix.org-website:matrix.org).
+If that's not the case, we suggest either finding someone who is and can help, or dropping us a line in the [matrix.org website chat room](https://matrix.to/#/#matrix.org-website:matrix.org).

-## General tips
+## General

 ### Internal links